tomdc/puppet-graphite/README.md

 Debian notes

-- /etc/default/graphite-carbon needs to be changed so that carbon starts at boot.
+  * /etc/default/graphite-carbon needs to be changed so that carbon starts at boot.
+    CARBON_CACHE_ENABLED=true
-- the default vhostname is the fqdn of the machine, which will conflict with the default vhost.
+  * the default vhostname is the fqdn of the machine, which will conflict with the default vhost.
+    So diable the default or change the graphite vhost template vhost name

 Packages available upstream:
   * graphite-carbon
   * python-whisper

 Still needed is a graphite-web package. https://github.com/jbraeuer/graphite-debs is used to generate one.